 The overall crime rate in Willisburg is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small city, Willisburg doesn't have a public transportation system that people use for their commute.
+Willisburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Willisburg who are college-educated is close to the national average for all communities of 21.84%: 18.36% of the adults in Willisburg have a bachelor's degree or advanced degree.
+In terms of college education, Willisburg is nearly on par with the US average for all cities of 21.84%: 18.36% of adults 25 and older in Willisburg have a bachelor's degree or advanced degree.

 The per capita income in Willisburg in 2022 was $33,426, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $133,704 for a family of four.
 However, Willisburg contains both very wealthy and poor people as well.
 Willisburg also has one of the higher rates of people living in poverty in the nation, with 32.48% of its population below the federal poverty line.